rathoresrikant/Implementation-of-Curvy-RED-in-ns-3/src/traffic-control/doc/dual-q-coupled-curvy-red.rst

 * ``Curviness:`` Curviness parameter.
 The default value is 1.
 * ``K0:`` Constant used in the calculation of L4SQueueScalingFactor.
 The default value is 1.
 * ``Fc:`` Used in the EWMA equation to calculate alpha.
 Its default value is 5.
 * ``L4SQueueSizeThreshold:`` Queue size in bytes at which the marking starts in the L4S queue.
 The default value is 5 MTU.

 Examples
 ========

-The example for DualQCoupled Curvy Red is `dual-q-coupled-curvy-red-example.cc` located in ``src/traffic-control/examples``.
+The example for DualQCoupled Curvy RED is `dual-q-coupled-curvy-red-example.cc` located in ``examples/traffic-control``.
 To run the file (the first invocation below shows the available command-line options):

 ::